-The G1 license is Ontario’s first level in a graduated licensing system that allows new drivers to slowly learn the rules of the road and work their way up to a full driver’s license.
-During the G1 driving period, there are several rules or conditions that all drivers must adhere to.
+The G1 licence is Ontario’s first level in a graduated licensing system that allows new drivers to slowly learn the rules of the road and work their way up to a full driver’s licence.
+During the G1 driving period, there are several rules that all drivers must adhere to.

 Find the Best Car Insurance Rates